Flintlock: Pistols

 The largest sizes would be carried in holsters across a horse's back just ahead of the saddle.
 In-between sizes included the coat pocket pistol, or coat pistol, which would fit into a large pocket, the coach pistol, meant to be carried on or under the seat of a coach in a bag or box, and belt pistols, sometimes equipped with a hook designed to slip over a belt or waistband.
 Larger pistols were called horse pistols.
 Arguably the most elegant of the pistol designs was the Queen Anne pistol, which was made in all sizes.

-Probably the high point of the mechanical development of the flintlock pistol was the British duelling pistol; it was highly reliable, water resistant and accurate.
+Arguably the high point of the mechanical development of the flintlock pistol was the British duelling pistol; it was highly reliable, water resistant and accurate.
 External decoration was minimal but craftsmanship was evident, and the internal works were often finished to a higher degree of craftsmanship than the exterior.
 Dueling pistols were the size of the horse pistols of the late 1700s, around 16 in long and were usually sold in pairs along with accessories in a wooden case with compartments for each piece.